The 14 best places to visit in Montana

 If you’re interested in American history, then you need to add Little Bighorn Battlefield National Monument to your Montana itinerary.
 In June 1876, US Army General George Custer infamously made his “last stand” against the combined forces of the Lakota, Northern Cheyenne and Arapaho tribes.
 Ultimately, Custer and some 267 additional US troops died, along with at least 31 Native American fighters.
 The Native American tribes claimed victory in this battle, though US forces ultimately annexed all their tribal lands spanning from Montana to Nebraska the following year.

-At the monument, which is about 62 miles (or 100km) southeast of Billings, you can learn more of the real history behind the lore that’s come to define the battle fought on this land, and you can learn more about the Indigenous communities who continue to call this region their home.
+At the monument, which is about 62 miles southeast of Billings, you can learn more of the real history behind the lore that’s come to define the battle fought on this land, and you can learn more about the Indigenous communities who continue to call this region their home.
+This June, the monument will commemorate the 150th anniversary of the Battle of Little Bighorn with events and programming on June 25-27, coinciding with the opening of a new visitors' center.

 Best place for learning about Native American culture

-Detour: To learn even more about the nimíipuu people, their history, and their enduring cultural heritage, the Nez Perce National Historical Park has additional sites worth visiting across the traditional homeland of the nimíipuu people, spanning from Montana to Oregon.
+Detour: To learn even more about the Nimiipuu people, their history, and their enduring cultural heritage, the Nez Perce National Historical Park has additional sites worth visiting across their traditional homeland, spanning from Montana to Oregon.

 Best place for a quick stop